-Film studies is a discipline that deals with various theoretical, historical and critical approaches to films.
-It is concerned with exploring the narrative, artistic, cultural, economic, and political implications of the cinema.
 The Film Studies Minor is offered by the Department of Literatures in English in collaboration with the Institute of Caribbean Studies and the Department of Modern Languages and Literatures.

-In order to be awarded the Minor in Film Studies students must take the Level 1 course, Introduction to Film, and a minimum of 15 credits in the following Level 2 and Level 3 courses.
+In order to be awarded the Minor in Film Studies students must take the Level 1 course, Introduction to Film, and a minimum of 15 credits in any of the following Level 2 and Level 3 courses.

-LEVEL ONE LEVEL TWO LEVEL THREE LITS1006 LITS2806 LITS2906 CLTR2506 LITS3006 LITS3806 CLTR3506 SPAN3714
+LEVEL ONE LEVEL TWO LEVEL THREE LITS1006 LITS2905 LITS2406 LITS2806 LITS2906 CLTR2506 CLTR2406 LITS3106 LITS3806 CLTR3406 CLTR3506 SPAN3714